akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 Due to it being a separate table and events are written from multiple nodes the events by tag is eventually consistent.

+@@@ warning
+You should not use too many tags for each event.
+Each tag will result in a copy of the event in a separate table and that can impact write performance.
+@@@

 ## Consistency

 Event by tag queries are eventually consistent, i.e. if a persist for an event has completed